atkaridarshan04/AWS-Cloud-Lab/terraform-remote-backend/README.md

-# Terraform Remote Backend with AWS S3 & DynamoDB
+# Terraform Remote Backend Setup with S3 & DynamoDB for State Management

-This project demonstrates how to set up a **remote backend** for Terraform using **Amazon S3** and **DynamoDB**.
-It separates the infrastructure for state storage from your main IaC projects, allowing safe, scalable, and collaborative Terraform usage.
+This project demonstrates how to implement a robust and scalable Terraform remote backend using Amazon S3 for state file storage and DynamoDB for state locking and consistency control.
+By configuring a remote backend, teams can safely collaborate on infrastructure code, avoid state conflicts, and maintain centralized versioning of Terraform state.

 ## 🚀 What This Project Does